pwbriggs/music-assistant.github.io/docs/player-support/index.md

 For specific player provider information refer to the relevant section in this document.
 Most players are enabled by default and will be automatically discovered by Music Assistant.

 If a device supports multiple protocols then multiple players for the device will be seen.
 In the player provider settings you can disable or hide any players you do not use.
+Deleting a player is useful if there is a problem with it.
+Deleted players will get rediscovered and will return to the list on MA restart or player provider reload.

 ![Preview image](../assets/screenshots/player-disable.png){ width = 600 }